shadlyd15/NesUEFI/README.md

 - Copy **bootx64.efi** or **bootia32.efi** to boot folder.
 - For **64 bit** application the pendrive should look like this : **/efi/boot/bootx64.efi**
 - For **32 bit** application the pendrive should look like this : **/efi/boot/bootia32.efi**
+- Copy **splash.bmp** on the root folder of the pendrive
-- Simply place your roms in the pendrive. **NesUEFI file browser** will show the available roms.
+- Copy your .nes roms in the pendrive.

 # Demo on Real Hardware
 Video Coming Soon